aitomatic/melody/src/projects/aws-eks/README.md

 7. Configure JenkinsX Operator

 JenkinsX uses GitOps for deployment.
-THis makes it a bit complex to accomodate in our workflow.
-If you are doing a development deployment, you can use this repo `https://github.com/Aitomatic/jx3-kubernetes.git` in case of new customer onboarding, please create a clone of this repo in the format  `https://github.com/Aitomatic/jx3-kubernetes-<customer>.git` and use that.
+This makes it a bit complex to accommodate in our workflow.
+Please use the template repo https://github.com/Aitomatic/ai-ci-cluster-template  and create a repo in the format  `https://github.com/Aitomatic/ai-ci-cluster-<customer>.git`.
+After creating the repo, update the file `jx-requirements.yml`.
+Some entries, such as region, env_name (i.e. cluster name) must be set.

 Use the AI Engineer Bot account creds for Github.